- Undergraduate Program

 Ramona Grey, Chair

 Phone: 406.243.5202 | Fax: 406.243.4076

 The Department of Political Science offers credit for internships for undergraduate and graduate students.
 In the past, political science students from the University of Montana have served as interns for elected officials and in a variety of federal, state, and local agencies.
 The internships include Presidential Interns in the White House, various government agencies, and Congress.
 During election years, many of our students work as interns on political campaigns.
-The Legislative Internship in Helena has been popular for many years (it is only offered during legislative sessions).
+Legislative internships during the Montana State Legislature's sessions have been popular for many years.

 Students are responsible for arranging their internships.
 Typically, students contact the organization where they plan to be an intern and make the arrangements with a member of the faculty to receive credit.
 The Department of Political Science awards credit only for political-related work, such as working on a campaign, lobbying activities, or working in a government office.
 Students must complete the appropriate paperwork with Internship Services and then have the completed application signed by a faculty member of the Department of Political Science.
 Details about other requirements for the internship, such as keeping a journal or writing a paper, must be arranged with the faculty member.